Woman lying on her bed face down, her face is not visible, you can only see her blonde hair falling onto the white sheets

 4. Exogen phase: During this phase, newly developing hair within the follicle grows upward, pushing the old hair out and resulting in both shedding and the beginning of a new anagen phase.

-Infographic showing the hair growth cycle
+Infographic outlining the hair growth cycle showing the anagen, catagen, telogen and exogen phases.

 Which hormones cause changes to the hair?